 I love wallpaper.
-I love taking simple drywalled spaces and giving them character and depth with wallpaper.
-I remember the first room in our home that I had wallpaper installed in and the instant transformation that happened from this amazing textile.
-Over the last year I have received so many messages regarding the wallpaper in my home.
+I love taking simple dry-walled spaces and giving them character and depth with wallpaper.
+I remember the first room in our home where I had wallpaper installed in and the instant transformation that happened from this amazing textile.
+Over the years, I have received so many messages regarding the wallpapers in my home.
 So I created a guide to help you source each of these papers.

-Our laundry/mudroom happens to be the back entrance into our home and the room had bare white drywall and just didn’t feel warm and inviting.
+Our laundry and mudroom happens to be the back entrance into our home and the room had bare white drywall and just didn’t feel warm and inviting.
 This blue and white paper caught my eye with its traditional yet playful design.
 It created such a joyous and happy environment to complete one of life’s daily chores and cheerfully greets you when you walk in the door!

 Last year I decided I was ready to add more personality to our bedroom in my favorite shade of blue.
 I had been holding on to a swatch of Quadrille Fabric’s Happy Garden Reverse in the most beautiful pale blue for something special.
 When we had this paper installed in our room it instantly felt cozier and sophisticated.
 I love pattern on pattern so it was really fun to mix this paper with a printed batik quilt and our pale blue nightstands.
 This paper is incredibly soothing to me and has elevated the look of our bedroom!
 The same look can easily be achieved with this similar paper from Serena and Lily.

 I knew I wanted to add more wallpapers in my home and instantly, this gorgeous green and blue wallpaper from Meg Braff was a game changer in this bathroom.
 The walls went from a dark navy to this light and bright, cheerful space!
 I smile every time I walk in here.
 I love adding more green throughout our house and this was how I started.